Voronoi conjecture for five-dimensional parallelohedra: Main theorem and the core of the proof

 \section{Main theorem and the core of the proof}

 In this section we provide an outline for the proof of our main Theorem \ref{thm:main}.
-In the following sections we fill in all the details for each specific step of the the proof.
+In the following sections we fill in all the details for each specific step of the proof.
+We also note that an implementation of similar approach in $\R^4$ is described in \cite{GMrms}.

 \begin{theorem} The Voronoi conjecture is true in $\R^5$. \end{theorem} \begin{proof} This proof relies on several supplementary results that are proved in subsequent sections.
 However, whenever a proof of some implication is deferred, we give a reference to a particular section.